tw99ch/School_District_Analysis/README.md

   - Scores by school spending

-    Scores for spending range in $630-644 decreased as Thomas High School's budget per studend falls in range $630-644 .
+    Passing rate for spending range in $630-644 decreased as Thomas High School's budget per studend falls in range $630-644 .
 All other ranges remain the same.

     Original:
     ![](Resources/Spending_range_original1.PNG)